Preparation for Take-Home Assignments

 -

-Remember to justify all your statements!
-It is not sufficient to present an answer, you must also show briefly how you found it.
+Justify all your statements!
+It is not sufficient to present an answer, you must also briefly argue how you found it.
 You may refer to results from the lecture notes, the slides or the books listed at the course web page.
 References to other books (outside the course material) or to internet links are not accepted as valid answers to a task.

 -

-You are allowed to use tools such as Python to assist you in the calculations.
-If you report source code in Python or other languages, you must also report the output it produces when executed.
+You are allowed to use scientific programming tools such as Python with Numpy and a MILP solver to assist you in the calculations.
+If you use Python (or other languages) you must report the source code and the output it produces when executed.

 -